zifornd/shrnaseq-shiny/README.md

 shiny::runGitHub('shrnaseq-shiny', 'zifornd')
 ```

-Alternatively you can clone the git repository, then use the `runApp()` function in RStudio as below.
+Alternatively you can clone the git repository,

 ```bash
 git clone https://github.com/zifornd/shrnaseq
 ```
+then use the `runApp()` function in RStudio as below.
 ```R
 library(shiny)
 setwd("~/shrnaseq-shiny")
 runApp()
 ```

-Once the application is loaded, upload the `shiny.rds` file found in `results` directory of your successfully run snakemake workflow.
+Once the application is loaded, upload the `shiny.rds` file found in `results` directory of your successfully run shrnaseq workflow.

-## References
+## Citations

-For more information about Shiny, see [here](https://shiny.rstudio.com/).
+For more information about Shiny from RStudio, see [here](https://shiny.rstudio.com/).

 ### CRAN
 - rlang